On this page

 You can access this feature by signing in to your online bank.

-Can I make a payment on principal?
+Can I make a prepayment on principal?

 To help you pay off your mortgage faster, you’re allowed to pay off up to 10% of the original principal once per calendar year.
 It’s up to you whether you make your payment on principal in one or several payments.
-You can do it by signing in to your online bank.

 How can I avoid prepayment charges?